CopernicaMarketingSoftware/Documentation/SMTPeter/quick-start/postfix.md

-# Setting up Postfix to send through SMTPeter
+# Set up Postfix to send through SMTPeter

 ## Configure your hostname